5 Great Gardens in Granada

 The city of Granada is famous for the Alhambra, but did you know there are many leafy green oases that should also be on your must-visit list?
+Especially in spring, the gardens of Granada are just gorgeous with colorful flowers and lush vegetation.
+When the weather becomes hotter in summer they are the perfect retreat from the heat.

 Here are five of our favorite parks and gardens in Granada.